What Are Dental Crowns?

 When you come into our dental office to get a bridge, we will first need to examine your smile and make sure your mouth is healthy enough for treatment.
 Next, we will need to prepare the two natural teeth on each side of the gap so that they are ready for a crown.
 These teeth are shaved down to make room for the crown.

-Then, we will take impressions of your teeth and a dental laboratory will take these impression and make your very own dental bridge to fit your mouth.
+Then, we will take impressions of your teeth and a dental laboratory will take this impression and make your very own dental bridge to fit your mouth.
 In the meantime, a temporary bridge will be worn until your permanent one is ready.

 During your next visit, the temporary bridge will be removed and the permanent bridge will be fitted and adjusted.
 It may take a couple visits to make sure that the bridge fits properly and that your bite isn’t affected.
 Once we have determined that your bridge is a good fit, it will be cemented into place.